 1. Ashwagandha (withania somnifera)

 This is the first adaptogen I turned to when I was feeling overwhelmed and exhausted, and it’s still a personal favorite.
 Ashwagandha is “known to give you the strength and stamina of a stallion”, but still gentle enough for anyone coping with anxiety.
-When taken regularly, it can ease shot nerves and improve sleep.
+When taken regularly, it can ease anxiety and improve sleep.